You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 For newcomers to UAE hiking or those seeking a structured outdoor activity, this trail delivers perfectly.
 Meanwhile, experienced hikers hunting for solitude might prefer alternatives like the Secret Beach route.
 Ultimately, the Al Rabi Trail serves as an excellent introduction to Khorfakkan’s mountain landscapes.

-• Best Time to Visit: Cooler months (October–April), early morning or late afternoon.
+• Best Time to Visit: Cooler months (November – March), early morning or late afternoon.

 • What to Bring: Proper hiking gear, plenty of water, electrolyte-rich snacks, and sun protection.